 Local Laws For Marine Pollution Control

 The Malaysian maritime enforcement agency ( MMEA ) established under act 633 of 2004; works for the safety and security of the Malaysian waters.
-It have special power to enforce pollution control in Territorial sea, major part of Malacca strait, Special Economic Zone ( Another narrow part of Malacca strait ) and inland waters.
+It has special power to enforce pollution control in the Territorial sea, a major part of Malacca strait, Special Economic Zone ( Another narrow part of Malacca strait ), and inland waters.

-Similarly Indonesia have ratified major international conventions such as Marpol, UNCLOS and CLC 1992 for prevention of pollution at sea.
-Moreover under shipping act of Regulation 21 of 2010 and regulation 24 of 2014; local laws are placed for dealing such concerns.
 Although Different countries in the Malacca strait hold different laws but they are quite similar.
-These agency are always in contact of one another and work together many a times to deal serious incident like oil spill.
+These agency are always in contact of one another and work together many times to deal with serious incidents like an oil spill.